3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

        </outputFormats>
      </GetFeature>
    </operations>

-Listing 4: Operations settings in the WFS config.xml file.

 The <requestEncoding> element determines whether the WFS shall support XML-encoded and/or KVP-encoded requests.
 The desired method is chosen